AndisPerime/expenses_tracker/README.md

 ﻿# Expenses Tracker

-Expenses Tracker is a comprehensive Django-based web application designed to help users efficiently manage and track their personal or business expenses.
+A comprehensive web application for tracking personal expenses and managing budgets with a clean, responsive interface and theme customization options.

 ## Overview